 Until all the data has been entered into the database, an index of names and year of death is available in the ICGS Library.
 The index will give the Book and Page number that the librarian will need in order to retrieve and provide a copy of the record.

-The "Obits/Local Papers" files listed by year after the Area Deaths Index include 18 years of work (1998 to present) by volunteers who clipped, compiled, and indexed by year obituaries found in the various local papers.
+The "Obits & Deaths" files listed by year under the Index Files include 18 years of work (1998 to present) by volunteers who clipped, compiled, and indexed by year obituaries found in the various local papers.
 These files provide name, year and page information that can then be used to locate the related clipping from among the 3-ring binder files on the shelves of the ICGS Library.